nicolasparada/blog/content/posts/go-messenger-realtime-messages.md

 router.HandleFunc("GET", "/api/messages", guard(subscribeToMessages))
 ```

-This handles GET requests on `/api/messages`.
+This endpoint handles GET requests on `/api/messages`.
 The request should be an [EventSource](https://developer.mozilla.org/en-US/docs/Web/API/EventSource) connection.
 It responds with an event stream in which the data is JSON formatted.

 ```go
 func subscribeToMessages(w http.ResponseWriter, r *http.Request) {